 Dispersive elements - prisms and gratings for low to high spectral resolution

-The first part of the spectrographic stage of the optical train (the Collimator and Grating Wheel) serves to separate the light passing through the shutters into its component colours (spectra) by means of a prism or one of six diffraction gratings which constitute the set of NIRSpec dispersive elements.
-When using diffraction gratings as dispersive elements three separate gratings are employed in combination with specific filters in order to avoid the overlapping of spectra caused by different grating orders.
-The three gratings span four partially overlapping bands (1.0 µm – 1.8 µm; 1.7 µm – 3.0 µm; 2.9 µm – 5.0 µm) covering the total spectral range in four separate exposures.
+The first part of the spectrographic stage of NIRSpec's optical train (the Collimator and Grating Wheel) serves to separate the light passing through the microshutters, slits or IFU into its component wavelengths (spectra) by means of a prism or one of six diffraction gratings which constitute the set of NIRSpec dispersive elements.
+When using diffraction gratings as dispersive elements, three separate gratings are employed in combination with specific filters in order to avoid the overlapping of spectra caused by different grating orders.
+The three gratings span four partially overlapping bands (0.7 µm – 1.27 µm; 0.97 µm – 1.84 µm; 1.66 µm – 3.07 µm; 2.87 µm – 5.10 µm) covering the total spectral range in four separate exposures.

 Depending on the source brightness and the astrophysical problem at hand, the prism and gratings allow the user to disperse the target light by different amounts, and separate adjacent wavelengths to a relative accuracy (or spectral resolution) of R = 30-300 (prism), 500-1300 (medium-resolution gratings), or 1400-3600 (high-resolution gratings).

-The detectors mounted onto the NIRSpec focal plane are state-of-the-art and are designed to meet the challenging requirements of (i) extraordinary sensitivity - to record the faint signals from the farthest galaxies - and (ii) large area, matching the 3.4 arcmin × 3.6 arcmin-wide field of view - to efficiently survey the sky.
-Their detector quantum efficiency is above 0.7-0.8 electron-per-photon throughout the 0.6 µm to 5.0 µm wavelength band; their pixel dark current is less than 0.01 electron per second; the total noise is only 6 electrons.
+The detectors mounted onto the NIRSpec focal plane are state-of-the-art and are designed to meet the challenging requirements of (i) extraordinary sensitivity - to record the faint signals from the farthest galaxies - and (ii) large number of pixels, matching the 3.4 arcmin × 3.6 arcmin-wide field of view - to efficiently survey the sky.
+Their detector quantum efficiency is above 0.7-0.8 electron-per-photon throughout the 0.6 µm to 5.0 µm wavelength band; their pixel dark current is less than 0.01 electron per second; the total detector noise for a 1000-second integration is only 6 electrons.

 A highly modular optical design

-The optical design is based on an all reflective system comprising fourteen mirrors (two mirrors made of Zerodur and twelve of Silicon Carbide), all coated with a protective Silver layer.
-The quality of the optical train is state-of-the-art both in terms of reflectivity values, which are well above 97% per mirror, and in terms of the wave-front error: the latter is only 180 nm RMS in total, equivalent to a diffraction limited performance of about 2.5 µm, when considering also the wave-front error contribution of the JWST telescope.
+The optical design is based on an all reflective system comprising fourteen mirrors (two mirrors made of Zerodur and twelve of Silicon Carbide), all coated with a reflective silver layer.
+The quality of the optical train is state-of-the-art both in terms of reflectivity values, which are above 97% per mirror, and in terms of the wave-front error (optical quality): the latter is only 180 nm RMS in total, equivalent to a diffraction limited performance of about 2.5 µm, when considering also the wave-front error contribution of the JWST telescope.